Supper Mario Broth: Reception

-Writing for Vice, Patrick Klepek described the tone of the Supper Mario Broth blog as "equal parts fascinating and bewildering".
-Frank Cifaldi, a video game historian and founder of the nonprofit archival-focused Video Game History Foundation, stated: "You'd think everyone has said all there is to say about Super Mario Bros. by now.
+Writing for Vice, Patrick Klepek described the tone of Supper Mario Broth as "equal parts fascinating and bewildering", adding that "[t]he blog's steadfast dedication to pinpoint accuracy often comes across as part of a larger, tongue-in-cheek performance built around a potentially unhealthy obsession with Mario factoids".
+Frank Cifaldi, a video game historian and the founder of the nonprofit, archival-focused Video Game History Foundation, stated: "You'd think everyone has said all there is to say about Super Mario Bros. by now.
 Broth proves that if you dig deep into ephemera and data-mine the games themselves, you can find all kinds of new and interesting talking points."

-Writing for The Verge, Ash Parrish lauded the Supper Mario Broth blog as "one of the most wholesome Mario blogs on the internet" and "a celebrated institution in the broader Nintendo community".
-In his own blog on the video game website Aftermath, Luke Plunkett referred to the Supper Mario Broth Twitter account as "quite frankly exceptional" and praised its official response to negative feedback.
-Writing for TheGamer, Mike Drucker referred to Supper Mario Broth as "the best Super Mario archivist on planet Earth".
+Writing for The Verge, Ash Parrish lauded the Supper Mario Broth blog as both "one of the most wholesome Mario blogs on the internet" and "a celebrated institution in the broader Nintendo community".
+In his own blog on the video game website Aftermath, Luke Plunkett referred to the Supper Mario Broth X account as "quite frankly exceptional" and praised its official response to negative feedback.

+Supper Mario Broth has been variously described as a "Super Mario lore specialist" by Scott McCrae of GamesRadar+, "one of Tumblr's best and weirdest blogs" by Allegra Frank of Polygon, and "the best Super Mario archivist on planet Earth" by Mike Drucker of TheGamer.
+Moreover, Jack Yarwood of Time Extension summarized Supper Mario Broth as "the prime destination for weird and wonderful facts about the Mario series", with Gizmodos Matthew Gault offering additional praise for being "a constant delight on an increasingly grotesque and horrifying internet" as well as "a pleasant distraction".